jfaccioni/SCOUTS/README.md

 <img src="images/cells-white.png" alt="SCOUTS" width="400"/>
 </p>

-**SCOUTS** is a tool that quickly finds outliers in your single-cell data, generating information about your population organized by targeted molecules.
+**SCOUTS** is a tool that quickly finds outliers in your single-cell data, generating information about your population organized by target molecules.

 SCOUTS takes your single-cell input and generates output files containing only outliers.
 The method used by SCOUTS to subset the population and find the outliers is customizable through the program's interface.